endjin/dotnet-adr/README.md

 ### Tyree & Akerman Pattern
 ADR approach by Jeff Tyree and Art Akerman, Capital One Financial

+# Why create another ADR tool?

-One of the reasons for "re-inventing the wheel" with `adr` when there are so many ADR tools already in existance, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.
-With `dotnet-adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using nuget.org.
+One of the reasons for "re-inventing the wheel" with `adr` when there are so many ADR tools already in existence, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.
+With `adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).

 See https://github.com/joelparkerhenderson/architecture_decision_record for a comprehensive overview of ADR.

-`dotnet-adr` is built using Microsoft's `System.CommandLine` [libraries](https://github.com/dotnet/command-line-api).
-These packages, while still marked as experimental, are seeing lots of real-world usage, including tools such as [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).

-A useful blog post for understanding `System.CommandLine` is [Radu Matei's](https://twitter.com/matei_radu) blog post "[Building self-contained, single executable .NET Core 3 CLI tools](https://radu-matei.com/blog/self-contained-dotnet-cli/)".

 ## ADR Commands

-Once you have `dotnet-suggest` installed, you can use `adr` then TAB to explore the available commands.
-Here is a detailed list of the available commands:
+Here is a detailed list of the available `adr` commands:

 `adr init <PATH>` - Initialises a new ADR repository.
 If `<PATH>` is omitted, it will create `docs\adr` in the current directory.